zaiisao/Documentation/en/Interactive Broadcast/dashboard_user_guide.md

 <th>Description</th>
 </tr>
 <tr>
-<td>Check Usage</td>
+<td>Check Your Usage</td>
-<td>Check the usage of voice and video calls in a channel during a specific time frame to help you calculate fees.</td>
+<td>Check the usage of your voice and video calls in a channel during a specific time frame to help you calculate your charges.</td>
 </tr>
 <tr>
 <td>Check the QoE</td>
-<td>Get an intuitive overview of the performance of our products by reading and analyzing the various diagrams associated with your project and quickly identify problems.</td>
+<td>Check the performance of Agora's products from diagrams associated with your project to quickly identify problems.</td>
 </tr>
 <tr>
 <td>Manage Projects</td>